skacjs6054/RDB2ES/README.md

 File Instruction
 -------
-app.py - Main code that connect rdbms and elasticsearch, and link these\n mymysql.py - the code to connect rdbms
+app.py - Main code that connect rdbms and elasticsearch, and link these
+mymysql.py - the code to connect rdbms

 ### Please your configuration in json file.